+Trilaminate suits should be patched on the inside surface.
 Choose a suitable sized patch and remove the backing.
-Apply vulcanisation solution (rubber suits) or two layers of glue (HAZTECH) on the patch and the suit.
-Allow to dry and apply the patch to cover the damaged area.
+Apply two layers of Black Witch adhesive on the patch and on the inside of the suit, allowing 15 minutes drying time per layer.
+Apply the patch to cover the damaged area.